teonbrooks/OcularLDT-project/README.md

-E-MEG
+OcularLDT-code
 =====

-A project aimed to co-register of eye-movements with MEG data.
+A repo contains all the scripts involved with the analysis for the OcularLDT task, a project aimed to co-register of eye-movements with MEG data using a continuous lexical decision task.